armohamm/angular2-company-website-template/README.md

 ## Prerequisites

 Node.js and npm are essential to Angular 2 development.
-For more info on installing them and cloning git this repo, **Check out** [Angular 2 Quickstart Source Code](https://github.com/angular/quickstart) repository.
+For more info on installing them and Git cloning this repo, **Check out** [Angular 2 Quickstart Source Code](https://github.com/angular/quickstart) repository.

 This project uses some additional npm packages, which should be installed (globally) as well.